 - bleeding if the bone has damaged the tissue and skin (this is rare)

 - numbness or pins and needles if nerves in the arm are injured

 Your shoulder may be slumped downwards and forwards under the weight of the arm, as the broken collarbone is no longer providing support.

-How a broken collarbone is treated
+Treating a broken collarbone

-Surgery under a general anaesthetic is only needed if the injury is severe – for example, the bone has broken through the skin – or if the bones have failed to line up and are overlapping significantly.
+Surgery under a general anaesthetic is only needed if the injury is severe – for example, where the bone has broken through the skin – or if the bones have failed to line up and are overlapping significantly.